Swing Trading Strategies – What Are They?

 The daily chart of a stock, futures or forex pair can often provide evidence of recurring patterns and tendencies.

-Some of the most popular forex swing trading strategies involve the following pairs: NZD/USD, USD/CAD, AUD/USD, EUR/USD, AUD/EUR, EUR/CAD, EUR/JPY and EUR/GBP.
+Some of the most popular forex trading strategies involve the following pairs: NZD/USD, USD/CAD, AUD/USD, EUR/USD, AUD/EUR, EUR/CAD, EUR/JPY and EUR/GBP.
 However, these can be invisible in the constant noise of the intra-day charts.

 For example, the high and lows of the previous day may often be treated by traders as support and resistance.
 On other occasions, a retest of prior highs and lows might signal an impending breakout.